-Heading out for our six month Western Canada road trip last spring, we experienced a lot of ‘but how can you afford that?’ and ‘that must be costing a lot.’
-The truth is that our trip actually cost a lot less than normal day-to-day living!
+Heading out for our five month Western Canada road trip last spring, many people asked us ‘but how can you afford that?’ and ‘that must be costing a lot.’
+The truth is that our trip actually cost a lot less than our normal day-to-day living!

-total road trip costs
+Total road trip costs

 Free or low-cost accommodation in British Columbia, the Yukon and NWT

-The biggest travel expense we saved on was accommodation.
-Sleeping in our converted Astro Van and tent camping gave us so much flexibility and saved a lot of money.
-In 157 days, we camped for free 112 times or 71% of the time.* Some of the free places we camped would not have been so appropriate in a tent (e.g. the handful of times we slept in rest-stops or Wal-Mart).
-The biggest enabler to our free camping was British Columbia’s amazing Recreational Site network.
-Hundreds of no-fee basic campsites exist all over BC and I honestly think if we hadn’t gone to Yukon we would have just camped for free for entire five-month road trip.
+One of the main reasons we were able to camp for free so often was British Columbia’s amazing Recreational Site network.
+Hundreds of no-fee basic campsites exist all over BC and I honestly think if we hadn’t gone to Yukon we would have just camped for free for the entire five-month road trip.

 Often, we paid $12 to stay in the excellent Yukon Government run campgrounds.
 The $12 charge to stay at these clean and well-organised campgrounds was well worth it.
 There was always a lot of free firewood available and most had communal cooking shelters.

 Exploring Canada for free